vidister/gimp-web/content/docs/userfaq.md

 ### Will GIMP open raw (.NEF, .CR2 etc.) files from my camera?

 Currently you need to install [UFRaw](http://ufraw.sourceforge.net/) to open raw files.
-It's both a standalone application and a GIMP plugin for opening and processing raw images.
+It's both a standalone application and a GIMP plug-in for opening and processing raw images.

-Upcoming GIMP 2.10 is featuring a plugin for using [darktable](http://www.darktable.org/) to process raw images on Linux.
-Additionally, users will be able to set a preferred raw processing application, when multiple GIMP plugins of that kind are available.
+Upcoming GIMP 2.10 is featuring a plug-in for using [darktable](http://www.darktable.org/) to process raw images on Linux.
+Additionally, users will be able to set a preferred raw processing application, when multiple GIMP plug-ins of that kind are available.

 ### I do a lot of desktop publishing related work.
 Will you ever support CMYK?